Skip to Main Content

 | Give a Gift |

 Articles from Poet & Writers Magazine include material from the print edition plus exclusive online-only material.

 by Michael Taeckens

 With so many good books being published every month, some literary titles worth exploring can get lost in the stacks.
-Page One offers the first lines of a dozen recently released books, including Edith Pearlman’s Honeydew and Rikki Ducornet’s The Deep Zoo, as the starting point for a closer look at these new and noteworthy titles.
+Page One offers the first lines of a dozen recently released books, including Maylis de Kerangal’s latest novel, The Heart, translated from the French by Sam Taylor, and A. Igoni Barrett’s debut novel, Blackass, as the starting point for a closer look at these new and noteworthy titles.